- Lumen Nature Retreat: Luxury Glamping in the White Mountains - November 27, 2023

 Deer Isle, Maine

-Deer Isle, Maine is one the best hidden gems when it comes to coastal towns in Maine.
+Deer Isle, Maine is one the best Maine hidden gems when it comes to coastal towns.
 It’s both a small town and the name of a charming island in Penobscot Bay is laid back.
 Deer Isle is full of unspoiled nature reserves and is a paradise for all outdoor travellers.
 Even in peak-season, the island is low-key and quaint with a friendly, rustic, small-town feel.

 One of the best attractions are Deer Isle’s calm waters which are perfect for even an inexperienced kayaker.
 There are several options for renting equipment if you don’t have your own and even guided kayaking excursions can be booked on the island.
 Driftwood Kayak is an excellent resource for either and they have a range of itineraries for different skill levels.